Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ## Extra Notes

-A pinout photo can be found in the repo, apologies for the poor quality.
 My original wiring follows the video tutorial by [Kersey Fabrications](https://www.youtube.com/watch?v=VAXY3GkgTyY).
 I do not use Kersey's firmware builds, instead I've opted to run Klipper firmware directly from a source compile.

 If you would like help with debugging your own setup, don't hesitate to open an issue.